How The Chicago-Style Hot Dog Croissant — And Those Viral Videos — Came To Be

 A dusting of poppy seeds finishes the flaky treat, available this month at Daisies, 2375 N. Milwaukee Ave., from 7 a.m. daily until it sells out.

 Daisies and Wieners Circle have done collabs with other hospitality industry folks before, but what set this one apart — and led to a media and customer frenzy — were three short Instagram videos posted consecutively Dec.
-26-28, starring Omilinsky and well-known Wieners Circle staffers Roberta “Poochie” Jackson and Ragan Eggert.
+26-28, starring Omilinsky and well-known Wieners Circle staffers Roberta “Poochie” Jackson and Ragen Eggert.

 Wieners Circle, 2622 N. Clark St., is famous for its delicious char dogs and cheese fries available until early morning hours, served with “a side of verbal abuse” (according to the WC website) dished out by the no-nonsense and hilarious staff.